April 29, 2016; revised November 22, 2018

 - Thus we should always respect and honor those who live such exemplary lives regardless of their religions or cultures or any other categorization.
 One is considered “suitable for paying respects” only based on one’s actions.

-14. Finally, it is informative to see why there are special categories of five Buddhas, seven Buddhas, 24 Buddhas, and 28 Buddhas in Buddhist literature.
+14. It is informative to see why there are special categories of five Buddhas, seven Buddhas, 24 Buddhas, and 28 Buddhas in Buddhist literature.
 All these Buddhas are named and discussed in the following Wikipedia article:

 - After striving for a long time as discussed in #3 above, our Bodhisattva first obtained “niyata vivarana” that he will definitely become a Buddha in the future, from Buddha Dipankara, who was the 24th Buddha preceding Buddha Gotama.
 A Bodhisattva customarily obtains “niyata vivarana” from 24 Buddhas before attaining the Buddhahood.
 The last Buddha that our Bodhisattva obtained “niyata vivarana” was from Buddha Kassapa.